Yes, our resources provide a strong grounding in reading, comprehension, spelling, grammar and punctuation.

 In the previous year's NAPLAN test, our test-bed school rated first in the state for spelling, grammar and punctuation. *Fitzroy Community School

-Reading in the NAPLAN is tested by comprehension questions.
-This is valid because comprehension is the ultimate purpose of reading.
+Reading can be tested by comprehension questions, because comprehension is the ultimate purpose of reading.

-The Fitzroy Sounds our pre-reading sing-a-long programme introducing the letter sounds - is excellent preparation from 3 or 4 years of age.
+The Fitzroy Sounds, our pre-reading sing-a-long program, introduces the letter sounds and is excellent preparation from 3 or 4 years of age.

 But if you are considering starting your child on reading before school, he or she needs to be both mentally and psychologically ready.

 Some children might find learning to read and write too difficult if they begin early, while others - who might intellectually be capable - are not emotionally ready to sit still and learn.

 If your child is not ready - for whatever reason - it is best to wait a while longer.
 Don't let reading and writing become a negative experience for your child.
 It should always be approached as an exciting adventure into a wonderland of words.

 The entire course is designed to be completed by the end of primary school: that is, after six or seven years.
 However, there is of course individual variation, with some students finishing sooner and others needing the first year or two of secondary to complete the entire program.

 By Reader 30, children can move on to selected wider literature.
 Around Reader 50, they can read a vast range including Harry Potter, etc. (This can take place while finishing off the final set of Fitzroy Readers and matching Fitzroy Word Skills books 51-55 and 56-60 that contain most of the grammatical component of the course.)

 The first step in phonic learning is for the student to learn the basic sounds of the letters, but it is not necessary to learn every letter before starting the early Fitzroy Readers.
 Learn the letters on a need-to-know basis - as they come up in the readers.